 Need Help Paying Bills?
-Our Energy Assistance Program helps households meet the financial challenges of increasing energy bills.
+Our Energy/Utility Program helps households meet the financial challenges of increasing energy bills.
 We can help pay bills for electricity, gas, propane, wood, and oil.
 Funds are seasonal and depend on availability.

-Emergency energy assistance is also sometimes available through Helpline or the Salvation Army.
+Emergency energy assistance is also sometimes available through the Salvation Army.
 Please reach us with questions by phone, 509-529-4980 or email Sylvia Schaeffer.

 We serve residents in Columbia, Garfield, and Walla Walla counties.